+Targets and visually simulated self-motion

 In one interval participants were presented a ball with a diameter of 0.33 m at a simulated distance of 8 m in front of them, travelling to the right or to the left with 6.6 or 8.0 m/s (four target motion profiles).
-During this interval, participants were either static or experienced simulated body movement to the left or to the right with a Gaussian velocity profile (three self-motion profiles), accelerating until reaching peak velocity after 0.25 s and then slowing down until coming to a halt at 0.5 s.
-The position in time x(t) was given by a cumulative Gaussian distribution with a mean of 0.25 s and a standard deviation of 0.08 s divided by 2, multiplied by -1 for trials with self-motion to the left.
-That is, participants were moved visually 0.5 m over the course of 0.5 s, which amounts to a mean velocity of 1 m/s.
-The target’s initial position was shifted away from the observer for motion in the same direction, and towards the observer when the observer’s visual motion occurred opposite to the target motion, such that observer and target motion were symmetrical, i. e. the distance between observer and target at the beginning was the same as the distance at the end of the trial.
+During this interval, participants were either static or experienced simulated body movement to the left or to the right with a Gaussian speed profile (three self-motion profiles), accelerating until reaching peak speed after 0.25 s and then slowing down until coming to a halt at 0.5 s.
+The position in time x(t) was given by a cumulative Gaussian distribution with a mean of 0.25 s and a standard deviation of 0.08 s divided by 2, multiplied by -1 for trials with visually simulated self-motion to the left.
+That is, participants were moved visually 0.5 m over the course of 0.5 s, which amounts to a mean speed of 1 m/s.
+The target’s initial position was shifted away from the observer for motion in the same direction, and towards the observer when the observer’s visual motion occurred opposite to the target motion, such that observer and target motion were symmetrical, i. e., the distance between observer and target at the beginning was the same as the distance at the end of the trial.
 To achieve this, the starting position of the target was computed in the following manner: